Multi Class Classification Events

 Printer-friendly version

-· Maximum of 4 Events for Multi Class athletes from 100m, 200m, 400m, 800m, 1500m, Shot Put, Long Jump, High Jump.
+Multi Class and inclusive athletes can compete in all eight (8) events being 100m, 200m, 400m, 800m, 1500m, Shot Put, Long Jump, High Jump

-· When there are multiple Multi Class competitors with the same classification/gender and age in the same athletic event, the athlete with the highest percentage score with the MDS will be deemed the winner of the Multi Class event.
-The Multi Class event winner will be selected in the ACC All Stars Athletics team.
+Multi Class athletes, will be considered for selection in the ACC All Stars Athletics team.
+When there are multiple Multi Class competitors with the same classification/gender and age in the same athletic event, the athlete with the highest percentage score with the MDS will be deemed the winner of the Multi Class event.
+The Multi Class event winner will be selected in the ACC All Stars Athletics team

-Note: The Multi Class athletes must also be nominated along with the rest of the school athletics team and included in the submission of team list so that they are allocated a competitor number by the ACC.
+Note: The Multi Class and inclusive athletes must also be nominated along with the rest of the school athletics team and included in the submission of team list so that they are allocated a competitor number by the ACC.
 Check the competitors code with your Head of Sport.

 NOMINATION FORM: http://www.accsport.asn.au/node/4651